 Well, except for that episode of nudity with my editor.

 Perhaps I should explain.

 The next morning was typical.
-I unloaded the dishwasher, explained long division, defended my right to listen to a CD of Tibetan throat singing, feigned patience while listening to a child’s original knock knock jokes, discussed the ethics of phone screening with my eight-year-old (who considered it a politeness violation to let it ring) and took photographs of my daughter dissecting a sheep eyeball for a biology project.
+I unloaded the dishwasher, explained long division, feigned patience while listening to a child’s original knock knock jokes, discussed the ethics of phone screening with my eight-year-old (who considered it a politeness violation to let it ring), and took photographs of my daughter dissecting a sheep eyeball for a biology project.

 It was mid-morning before I had time to shower.
 Because I’m efficient (lazy) I wear whatever comes out of the dryer.
 It spares me the effort of putting away my own laundry.
 I don’t mind monotonous outfits in the service of convenience.

 When I got out of the shower I grabbed a towel for my usual mad dash to the dryer and on the way was handed the phone by my eight-year-old.
 It was the newspaper editor.
 He wanted me to add a few sentences to my column.
 He expected me to do this off the top of my head, over the phone, immediately.